rednafi/rednafi.com/content/javascript/cors_proxy_with_cloudflare_workers.md

     - GitHub
 ---

-Cloudflare absolutely nailed the serverless function DX with [Cloudflare Workers].
+Cloudflare absolutely nailed the serverless function DX with Cloudflare Workers[^1].
 However, I feel like it's yet to receive widespread popularity like AWS Lambda since as of now, the service only offers a single runtime—JavaScript.
 But if you can look past that big folly, it's a delightful piece of tech to work with.
 I've been building small tools with it for a couple of years but never got around to writing about the immense productivity boost it usually gives me whenever I need to quickly build and deploy a self-contained service.

 Recently, I was doing some lightweight frontend work and needed to make some AJAX calls from one domain to another.
-Usually, browser's [CORS] (Cross-Origin Resource Sharing) policy will get in your way if you try this.
+Usually, browser's CORS (Cross-Origin Resource Sharing)[^2] policy will get in your way if you try this.
 While you're reading this piece, open the dev console and paste the following `fetch` snippet:

 ```js
 fetch("https://mozilla.org")